 Season two will be set in 1984, so the hairstylists on the show have promised mullets and perms.
 “Last year was ’83 and this year is ’84, and they’re still in Hawkins, Indiana — but people are starting to realise there are perms and mullets, so we’re using a lot of wigs this year, because no one wants perms and mullets,” lead hairstylist, Sarah Hindsgaul told Refinery29.
 Steve’s beautiful pompadour might be getting ready for a chop.

 And Nancy’s look in particular is about to have a revamp.
 “Nancy has kind of a big hair turn this year, too — they decided to do something drastic… That’s all I can tell you.”
-However her look at The Golden Globes doesn’t showcase any new ‘drastic’ hair style – so maybe the revamp was overstated.
+However her look at The Golden Globes in February doesn’t showcase any new ‘drastic’ hair style – so maybe the revamp was overstated.

 On the cover of Entertainment Weekly in February we got a sneak peak at what the kids will look like.
 The lads look mostly the same, but Eleven is rocking a serious mop of hair now…